11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 I sure hope you feel the same way.

-So let’s invest in working smarter — and thus taking the time — to learn more about technology that we already invested in.
+So let’s invest in working smarter, and thus taking the time to learn more about the technology we already invested in.
 Taking a little bit of extra time today can save you tons of time and money in the long run!

 Scared to miss out on the new guide?
-Make sure to subscribe to our newsletter via the red top bar on this page and receive the android version directly in you inbox.
+Make sure to subscribe to our newsletter and receive the Android version directly in your inbox.